SAP-archive/cloud-platform-workflow-virtual-event/exercises/05/readme.md

 While this workflow definition doesn't do very much, we can still carry out an initial exploration with the apps we made available in the Fiori launchpad in [Exercise 02](../02).
 So in this step we'll build and deploy the workflow definition to SAP Cloud Platform to be able to do that.

-:point_right: Use the context menu on the `mta.yaml` file in the App Studio Explorer (make sure it's the one in the `OrderFlow/` project directory!) and choose "Build MTA".
+:point_right: Use the context menu on the `mta.yaml` file in the App Studio Explorer (make sure it's the one in the `OrderFlow/` project directory) and choose "Build MTA".

 > If you prefer, you can stay in the terminal and build the MTA there by invoking `mbt build`.